 The Comfort –Every recumbent bike brand out there wants you to believe that they have designed the most comfortable frame in the world.
 But I have sat on some poorly designed ones.
 Some have freakishly-long crank handles, while the rest have their seats farther back than what’s comfortable.

-While the Nordictrack VR21 is not just one of those fancy foldable exercise bikes with a backrest, it is also by far one of the most perfect bikes that I have used.
+While the Nordictrack VR21 is not one of those fancy foldable exercise bikes with a comfortable backrest, it is by far one of the most perfect ones that I have used.
 The mesh seat is adjustable.
 You can move it back and forth until you find the sweet spot.
 The mesh pattern ensures that you don’t scorch your butt on a hot and sweaty day.
 The backrest is almost like a high-back office chair.

 Tablet Holder – I am not a person who watches Netflix while exercising.
 Nor do I subscribe to one of the interactive programs.
 But if you prefer either of these, then you’ll be glad to know that the Nordictrack VR21 features a tablet holder that can be used to park your mobile or tab.